superfaceai/one-sdk-js/SECURITY.md

 ## Providing user secrets

-Secrets can be provider to SDK by the user in the following ways:
+Secrets can be provided to the SDK in the following ways:
 * Environment variable described in super.json (recommended)
 * Raw secret embedded in super.json
 * Secrets passed directly by the calling code

-## Transporting secrets
+## How the SDK transports secrets

 Secrets are transported within SDK along multiple paths, eventually being merged into security configuration that is later used.